yangjunyan/DevOps/DevOps.md

 # Free Course
 * [Introduction to DevOps: Transforming and Improving Operations](https://www.edx.org/course/introduction-devops-transforming-linuxfoundationx-lfs161x)

+# CALMS
+CALMS is a conceptual framework for the integration of development and operations (DevOps) groups, functions and systems within an organization; the acronym stands for:
+Culture
+Automation
+Lean
+Measurement
+Sharing

 What DevOps Is and What It Is Not https://dzone.com/articles/what-devops-is-and-is-not